Kenya–South Korea relations

-Kenya–South Korea relations are bilateral relations between Kenya and South Korea.
+Kenya–South Korea relations are the bilateral relations between Kenya and South Korea.

 History

-Ties between Kenya and South Korea date back to February 1964.
+Ties between Kenya and South Korea date back to February 1964, as representatives from both countries engaged in diplomatic exchanges, which marked the formal establishment of the relations.

+Previously to this formal diplomatic exchange, Kenya reportedly donated relief food valued at US$10,000 to the Korea shortly after gaining independence (South Korean independence).
+This showed Kenya's support and goodwill to support Korea during challenging times.

 Tourism

 In 2012, 9,400 Koreans visited Kenya.
 That made South Korea the fourth largest source of visitors from Asia to Kenya after India, China and Japan.

+Before the COVID-19 pandemic, around 15,000 Korean tourists were visiting Kenya annually, and these numbers have been picking up rapidly to pre-pandemic figures.

+The beauty of Kenya's large African savanna, safari tours and encounters with indigenous communities have drawn these Korean travellers to visit and explore the East African nation.

 State visits

 In 2016, Former President Park Geun-hye of South Korea made a state visit to Kenya as part of her Africa tour.

 Numerous agreements were signed to improve cooperation in various fields as well as improve bilateral relations.

 In 2018 Prime Minister Lee Nak-yeon visited Kenya.
 He held talks with President Kenyatta.
 They discussed deepening bilateral ties and increasing trade.

 In 2012, South Korean Prime Minister Kim Hwang-sik visited Kenya.
 He held talks with President Mwai Kibaki and Prime Minister Raila Odinga.

 Kenyan Prime Minister Raila Odinga also visited South Korea in 2012.
 He held talks with Prime Minister Kim Hwang-sik.

 In November 2022, President William Ruto made a bilateral state visit to South Korea.
 He held talks with President Yoon Suk-yeol.